amentumspace/g4pbc/README.md

 Arguments 1-3 of the constructor determine which cartesian axes are periodic.
 The default settings are periodic in x and y directions, and normal boundary conditions in the z direction; ie., an infinite planar geometry.

+NOTE periodic boundary process does not apply to parallel geometries.

 ## Construct the geometry

 The second step is to define a periodic world volume in your detector construction